 As a follow-up to "why we love python" I thought some of you might be interested in what we've been reading on the subject.
 Since I have Ph.D. in computer science, my needs might be different than yours - I need to understand the language itself, as opposed to how to do something specific.
 Still, good books are good books...

-Here's the brief rundown on what we've been reading on Python:
+Here's the brief rundown on what we've been reading on Python (the following are paid affiliate links, as an Amazon Associate we earn from qualifying purchases):

 A terrible book!
 It's so terrible I almost feel sorry for the author... dont' be fooled by the "By Example" in the title: this book is little more (or less) than a copy & paste of the Python 3 documentation - which is way more useful than this.
 The author seems to be a serial-offender in that he has written countless "...by example" books.
 You won't find a single comment or explanation in this book, and personally I don't think that one line of code should count as an example.
 Stay away...
 To be fair, if you're like me, you'll still learn a lot, but you'll be doing so on your own.
 At least, the ebook is fairly priced.